joedooley/genesis-simple-footer-widgets/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to create multiple footer widget's from a dropdown menu in Genesis Theme Settings.
+This plugin allows you to create multiple footer widgets from a dropdown menu in Genesis Theme Settings.
 Plugin based on code from Genesis Developer, http://genesisdeveloper.me/controlling-footer-widget-columns-from-theme-settings-page-in-genesis/ .

 == Description ==

-This plugin allows you to create multiple footer widget's from a dropdown menu within Genesis Theme Settings.
+This plugin allows you to create multiple footer widgets from a dropdown menu within Genesis Theme Settings.
 Plugin based on code from Genesis Developer, http://genesisdeveloper.me/controlling-footer-widget-columns-from-theme-settings-page-in-genesis/ .

 Creating footer widgets can be a nuisance from project to project.
 Sometimes the original design calls for 4 footer widgets and by default Genesis only has the proper code for 3 footer widgets.